Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Va.
 Code § 18.2-130.1

-Knowingly and intentionally causing a UAS to secretly or furtively peep or spy, or attempt to peep or spy, into or through a window, door, or other aperture of any building occupied or intended for occupancy as a dwelling, in violation of reasonable expectation of privacy.
+Makes it a Class 1 misdemeanor to knowingly and intentionally cause a UAS to secretly or furtively peep or spy, or attempt to peep or spy, into or through a window, door, or other aperture of any building occupied or intended for occupancy as a dwelling, where the conduct would violate the occupant's reasonable expectation of privacy.
 Amended in 2023 to explicitly include unmanned aircraft systems.
-Lawful criminal investigations exempted.

 View source